x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/watch_en.md

     - ChangeTypes (*string*)

         The type of change events to subscribe to.
-Supported types include "RECORD" (BSON record DML operations), "DDL" (DDL operations), "TRANS" (transaction change operations), "ALL" (all types).
+Supported types include "RECORD" (BSON record DML operations), "LOB" (LOB DML operations), "DDL" (DDL operations), "TRANS" (transaction change operations), "ALL" (all types).
 Multiple types can be connected with "|", and it is not case sensitive.
 The default is: "RECORD|DDL".
-LOB operations are not supported yet.

         Format: `ChangeTypes: "RECORD|DDL"`